 My academic research is primarily driven by questions of how people perceive and relate their spaces: how movement through the world — both experiential and imagined — becomes codified in visual and written maps.
 My interests include cartographic and spatial history, hodography and hodology, as well as the history of movement and pilgrimage.
-My current research work examines the cultural history of eels in England from the tenth through the seventeenth centuries, focusing on eel’s role in economic change, the growth of a national English identity, and the evolution of spatial practice in early modern London.
+My current work examines the cultural history of eels in England from the tenth through the seventeenth centuries, focusing on eel’s role in economic change, the growth of a national English identity, and the evolution of spatial practice in early modern London.

 I hold a PhD in Medieval Studies from Cornell University, with a focus in medieval and cartographic history.
 In addition, I hold masters degrees in Public Administration with a focus on Non-profit Management and Business/Government Relationships (Park University), History with a focus on European and World History (East Tennessee State University), and a Masters in Medieval Studies with a focus on medieval and cartographic history (Cornell University).
-At present, I am a PhD candidate at Cornell.
+At present, I am a doctoral candidate at Cornell.

 Before returning to school, I coached collegiate volleyball for ten years.
 Following that, I worked as a researcher for the Conflict Securities Advisory Group (CSAG).
 While studying in East Tennessee, I spent time as a whitewater rafting and caving guide.